surister/code-jam-3/README.md

 # Code Jam 3

-In a survery we recently ocnducted, we asked what theme people wanted to see for this code jam.
+In a survery we recently conducted, we asked what theme people wanted to see for this code jam.
 The most popular option, with 26/115 votes, was **The world ends in 10 minutes**.
 Thus, the task for this code jam involves creating a game under that theme.

 This task is a little more freeform than the other code jams we've had so far - we're happy to accept games in any form,